 Information sessions will be held according to the following schedule:

-Candidates must also attend the SG Senate meeting on Monday, Octobrer 10 at 5:20 PM in the Woolworth Room or via Zoom in order for their name to be included on the primary ballot.
+Candidates must also attend the SG Senate Meeting on Tuesday, October 7th, at 12:00 PM in the PFM in order for their name to be included on the primary ballot.

 Who can run for Junior Senator and Dorm Senator? - All members of the junior class are eligible to run for Junior Senator.
 Juniors and seniors can run for Dorm Senator.